roq-trading/roq-java-samples/README.md

 # roq-java-samples

-Samples demonstrating how to use the Java bindings.
+Example projects demonstrating how to use Roq's Java bindings.

 ## Prerequisites